unit8co/darts/guides/covariates.md

   - `past_covariates`: **at least** the same time span as `target` plus the next `n - output_chunk_length` time steps after the end of `target`
   - `future_covariates`: **at least** the same time span as `target` plus the next `n` time steps after the end of `target`

-If you want to know more details about how covariates are used behind the scenes in Global Forecasting Models, read our continuation guide darts/guides/covariates_tfms.md.
-It gives a step-by-step explanation of the training and prediction process using one of our Torch Forecasting Models (PyTorch based GFMs).
+If you want to know more details about how covariates are used behind the scenes in Global Forecasting Models, read our [guide on Torch Forecasting Models](https://github.com/unit8co/darts/blob/master/guides/torch_forecasting_models.md) (PyTorch based GFMs).
+It gives a step-by-step explanation of the training and prediction process using one of our Torch Forecasting Models.

 ## 2.4.
 Examples
 We have lots of great examples showcasing how to use covariates with Darts' forecasting models.